Skip to main content

 9:20 am – 9:30 am | Opening Remarks

-Dr. Elaine Turner, Dean, College of Agriculture and Life Science, UF/IFAS
+Dr. Elaine Turner, Dean, College of Agricultural and Life Sciences, UF/IFAS

 9:30 am – 9:35 am | Introduction of Keynote Speaker